phinocio/loadorderlibrary-frontend/README.md

 # Privacy

+Updated: 2025-03-29

-Load Order Library uses no analytic services at all, but makes use of Loki/Promtail/Grafana<sup>1</sup> to analyze existing Caddy access logs.
-Some 3rd party tools are used, but no external requests are made, they are served with the page itself.
-Files uploaded are on the server until such time they are no longer associated with a list.
+Load Order Library uses ~~no analytic services at all~~, Cloudflare for DNS protection with comes with some analytics.
+Some 3rd party tools are used, but no external requests are made (except Cloudflare Analytics script), they are served with the page itself.
+Files uploaded are on ~~the server~~ a Cloudflare R2 Bucket until such time they are no longer associated with a list.
 At which point they are deleted once a week.

-Files also are in backups until the backup they are in was deleted (backups are created daily and deleted once they are 30 days old).
+Feel free to use UBlock Origin or other ad blockers to block the Cloudflare Analytics script if you wish.
+It's not necessary for the site to function.

 Data provided is entirely for the use of the site, and does not leave the server except in the case of encrypted database backups.
 Passwords are hashed and never stored in plain text.
 The server is hosted via a Digital Ocean droplet located in Toronto, Canada.